eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/Helloworld/hello-world-subscriber-source-code.md

 dds_delete (participant);
 ```

-All the entities that are created under the participant, such as the Data Reader and Topic, are recursively deleted.
+All the entities that are created under the participant, such as the data reader and topic, are recursively deleted.